 Mexico City is a densely populated city, a melting pot of diversity and cultures.
 Built by Aztecs in the 13th century, it has been home to numerous civilizations from Aztecs to Mayans to Spanish!
 Some of the oldest structures in Mexico City date from the early Spanish conquest era.
-Many colonial-era buildings remain standing and have been re-purposed government buildings and museums.
 The city has been home for some of the famous artists like Frida Kahlo and Diego Rivera who redefined modern art.
 It is a feast for eyes to see all the wonderful structures and the graffiti spread all throughout the city.
-We have shared our 4 day itinerary and some of the must-visit spots and must-know facts of the vibrant city below:
+We are sharing with you our 4-day itinerary and some of the must-visit spots of the vibrant city below:

-The day to explore Centro Historica!
 There are so many architectural marvels in the Centro Historica and all of them are somewhat close by.
-We decided to take the Turibus as they have guided audio tours (audio guides are only on the bus, you can get off at each attraction, but there won’t be any guide accompanying you) to most of these places.
-We started with Zocalo, one of the most famous and largest main squares in the world.
+We took the Turibus to see most of these places starting with Zocalo, one of the most famous and largest main squares in the world.
 It has been a gathering place for Mexicans since Aztec times!
-It has been the site of ceremonies, royal proclamations, military parades, religious events as well as a famous spot for protests too.
-You can easily spend a day around here, get some coffee from the cafes and grab some yummy street food, shop in the bazaars nearby, and explore the Aztec ruins at the Templo Mayor which is just a block away from the Zocalo.
-After multiple snack breaks and “wow” ing at the centuries-old architecture, we headed towards the Palacio de Bellas Artes, performance hall & museum featuring murals by Diego Rivera & other notable artists.
-By then it started raining so, we got on the Turibus and saw some of the attractions as we passed by.
+You can easily spend a day around here, grab some yummy street food, shop in the bazaars nearby, and explore the Aztec ruins at the Templo Mayor which is just a block away from the Zocalo.
+Our last stop before we got on Turibus was the Palacio de Bellas Artes, performance hall & museum featuring murals by Diego Rivera & other notable artists.

-After indulging in chocolate for endless hours, we took a short taxi ride to the mega-library, Biblioteca Vasconcelos.
-The library welcomes you with some paintings and exhibits of famous artists and some security checks; no cameras, only reading glasses are allowed 😉 At the very sight of millions of books stacked in this huge maze of bookshelves, I knew I wanted to get lost there!
+After indulging in chocolates, we headed to the mega-library, Biblioteca Vasconcelos.
+At the very sight of millions of books stacked in this huge maze of bookshelves, I knew I wanted to get lost there!
 Believe me, I did get lost and I ended up walking all the floors searching for Sharat as my phone battery had died.
 On the bright side, we both got a lot of cardio done ;P